-- If your device has a place for 2 DNS servers, try to enter the same Smart DNS server on both lines.
+- If your device has a place for 2 DNS servers, try to enter the same DNS server to both lines, as in the picture below:

 - Uninstall and reinstall the streaming app or at least clear cache of the particular streaming app;

 Reboot your device;

-Since there are many different routers and each one has a different interface, you may want to take a look at the users manual of your router or search for steps online.
+- Since there are so many different routers, and each one has a different interface, you may want to look at your router's users manual or search for steps online.

 Here is what you should do in this case:

-- Go to our website using your laptop or phone.
+- Go to surfshark.com using your laptop or phone.

 - Click the Change IP button.
 That will activate smart DNS for your new IP address.